kadarakos/chaoticgls/README.md

 ![distplot](dist.png)

-This performance can be improved to 0.96 using 80-bit floating points and performance drops to 0.88 with 32-bit representaton.
-Pretty dark
+This performance can be improved to 0.96 using the right combination of 80-bit and 32-bit floating point representations for the different variables and performance drops to 0.88 with 32-bit representaton for all variables.
+In the current implementation with 80-bit for all variables the best score is still .93 with ```q = 0.89``` and ```b = 0.9```.
+Pretty dark.

 # MNIST